cyface/django-socialprofile/README.rst

     GOOGLE_OAUTH2_CLIENT_SECRET  = ''
     GOOGLE_OAUTH_EXTRA_SCOPE     = ['https://www.googleapis.com/auth/userinfo.profile',]

-Note that the extended permissions and such there are typical, you may want to request the ability to post as that user and so forth.
+Note that the extended permissions and such there are typical, you may also want to request the ability to post as that user and so forth.

 Views and Layers
 ================

-`Login Modal Layer`_
+Login Modal Layer
 --------------------

 The 'socialprofile/select' view provides a login modal that you can use to both force existing users to sign in as well as to enable new users to select how they want to authenticate to the site.

-If you have LOGIN_URL set to '/socialprofile/select/', this will work automatically.
+If you have LOGIN_URL set to ``/socialprofile/select/``, this will work automatically.

 The default template has attributes to make this a nice modal using jQueryMobile, but the HTML is straightforward, and a custom template should be simple to create.

-`Self Profile View`_
+Self Profile View
 --------------------

-The 'socialprofile/' view lets a user see their own profile.
-The default template checks to see if they profile is indeed theirs, and displays an 'edit' button taking them to the 'socialprofile/edit/' view.
+The ``socialprofile/`` view lets a user see their own profile.
+The default template checks to see if they profile is indeed theirs, and displays an 'edit' button taking them to the ``socialprofile/edit/`` view.

-This view supports a ?returnTo= parameter to specify a URL path to return to once the user is done.
-The default template uses this for the '< Return' button.
+This view supports a ``?returnTo=`` parameter to specify a URL path to return to once the user is done.
+The default template uses this for the ``< Return`` button.

-`Other Profile View`_
+Other Profile View
 ---------------------

-The 'socialprofile/view/<username>' view lets a user see any profile.
+The ``socialprofile/view/<username>`` view lets a user see any profile.
 You may want to adjust the template to hide any profile fields that should not be public.

-This view supports a ?returnTo= parameter to specify a URL path to return to once the user is done.
-The default template uses this for the '< Return' button.
+This view supports a ``?returnTo=`` parameter to specify a URL path to return to once the user is done.
+The default template uses this for the ``< Return`` button.

-`Profile Edit View`_
+Profile Edit View
 --------------------

-The 'socialprofile/edit/' view lets a user edit their own profile.
+The ``socialprofile/edit/`` view lets a user edit their own profile.
 In typical Django fashion, a GET request to this view will display the form, while a POST request to this view will try and save the changes.

-This view supports a ?returnTo= parameter to specify a URL path to return to once the user is done.
-The default template uses this for the 'Cancel' and 'Done' button.
-When the form returns to the Self Profile View, it passes returnTo.
+This view supports a ``?returnTo=`` parameter to specify a URL path to return to once the user is done.
+The default template uses this for the ``Cancel`` and ``Done`` button.
+When the form returns to the Self Profile View, it passes ``returnTo``.

-`Profile Add Auth Type`_
+Profile Add Auth Type
 ------------------------

 A user can add an additional social authentication type to their existing profile.
 If they originally created their